Why buy an inflatable tent? It’s the question pitting camping purists against modern, hassle-free campers and we’re here to try to answer it for you.

 Are inflatable tents as good as pole tents?

-Understandably, when making a tent purchase you’re going to be concerned about quality, but we’ve already done a deep dive on the question of air tents vs. pole tents which found the durability and quality of the two to be largely comparable.
+Understandably, when trying to get yourself the best camping tent for your budget and aspirations, you’re going to be concerned about quality, but we’ve already done a deep dive on the question of air tents vs. pole tents which found the durability and quality of the two to be largely comparable.
 Contrary to popular belief, inflatable tents aren’t necessarily any heavier than pole tents of a similar size, but you do of course need to factor in the pump, which takes up more space.

 So, if you’re looking for a backpacking tent, you’ll probably want to skip this for now and head straight to our handy guides to one-person or two-person tents, since you definitely don’t want to be carrying a pump on the trail.
 But, if you’re car camping with your family or heading out on the festival circuit, you’ll definitely want to give inflatable tents a second look.

 Here are a few compelling arguments we've uncovered for buying an inflatable tent: